Multi-Asset

 • Our team utilizes active ETFs to sharpen our portfolio exposures after making broad asset allocation decisions.

-For decades investing has been an active exercise, even as a decadal shift towards passive investments has endured.
-Today, we find ourselves as investors once more looking to active vehicles to seek enhanced risk-adjusted returns.
-The Model Portfolio Solutions team at BlackRock sees active exposures, especially active ETFs as additive, but closer to a finishing touch rather than foundational building block in our portfolio construction.
+For decades investing has been an active exercise, even as shifts toward low-cost, index-based investments have strengthened.
+Today, investors are once again evaluating active vehicles to seek enhanced risk-adjusted returns.
+The Model Portfolio Solutions team at BlackRock sees certain active exposures, select active ETFs, as additive, but today as a finishing touch rather than foundational building block in portfolio construction.

-Our primary considerations for building a portfolio are determining the investment objective and setting an appropriate risk budget.
-Our clients’ goals are mostly achieved by getting these basics right from the outset, and together with their advisor.
-From there we begin portfolio construction using core exposures to reflect our benchmark, incorporating our own tilts, and stacking increasingly fine-tuned positions thereafter to gain exposure to attractive parts of the market.
+Primary considerations for building a portfolio are determining the investment objective and setting an appropriate risk budget.
+It’s critical for investors to get these basics right from the outset, often together with their advisor.
+Given the portfolio objective and risk budget, we begin portfolio construction using core exposures to reflect our benchmark, then incorporating long term tilts, and stacking increasingly fine-tuned tactical positions to gain exposure to attractive market segments.

-The process of setting a constructive benchmark, placing index building blocks, and layering on compelling factors and sectors to fit our team’s signal set has generated solid results since inception in 2014.
+The process of setting a high benchmark, assembling index building blocks, and layering on compelling factors and sectors based on our team’s signal set has generated solid results since we incepted our model family in 2014.

-Recent launches of active ETFs offer new opportunities to make more precise bets, becoming part of the “last mile” of our active returns.
-We consider these to be the last stretch to amplify outcomes: active funds with additive access; rotational strategies; thematic exposures; alternatives (alts); and an active core.
-Sources of alpha beyond our strategic and tactical portfolio tilts help us tighten our aperture, filling in portfolio gaps and offering distinctly new opportunities.
+Recent launches of active ETFs offer new opportunities to make more precise bets, becoming part of the “last mile” in our journey to delivering active returns.
+We consider these to be the last stretch to amplify outcomes: specialized themes managed by specialist teams; active funds with additive access; rotational strategies; alternatives (alts); and an active core.
+Sources of alpha beyond our strategic tilts and tactical positions help us tighten our aperture, filling in portfolio gaps and offering distinctly new opportunities.

 this is a chart of increasing active ETF listings by year